 Other right-wing gains come at the expense of Forum for Democracy.
 Revelations of antisemitism and the party’s continued support for Vladimir Putin have made it toxic to all but 2 percent of voters.

 Forum won twelve seats in the last election.
-Eleven of its senators have left.
+Eleven of its senators later left the party.
 Seven joined JA21.

 Ipsos gives the combined populist right 22 seats in the new Senate, up from nineteen.